Dalswinton House and Loch

 © The Board of Trustees of the Science Museum, London

-Watercolour drawing of Dalswinton House and Loch, Scotland, 1744
+Watercolour drawing of Dalswinton House and lake, or Loch, Scotland, 1744

 Dalswinton House was owned by Patrick Miller (1731-1815), inventor of a double-hulled pleasure boat which had its trial voyage on Dalswinton Loch, near Dumfries, in Scotland in October 1788.
 The passengers included Miller and the poet Robert Burns (1759-1796) who was a tenant of Miller's.
 Miller commissioned the mining engineer William Symington (1763-1831) to build a steam engine to power this experimental craft.
 The engine had two single-action cylinders which drove two paddle shafts.